The Hudson River

 Environmental Recovery and Conservation

-During the industrial era, portions of the Hudson River became heavily polluted from factories, sewage, and industrial waste.
-Over time, environmental advocacy groups and government agencies launched major cleanup and restoration efforts.
+During the industrial era, portions of the Hudson River were heavily polluted by factories, sewage, and industrial waste.
+Major cleanup and restoration efforts by community groups, environmental advocates, and public agencies have improved conditions over time.

 The Hudson River in Popular Culture